MICA-MNI/ENIGMA/docs/pages/11.epilepsygenes/index.rst

 Visualize disease-related gene expression maps
 ------------------------------------------------------------------------
-Following up on the above example, we provide a brief example to project gene expression maps to the surface!
+Following up on the above example, we provide a brief example to project gene expression maps to the surface.
-Once again, we use Focal HS (epilepsy) genes as an example.
+Once again, we use genes related to hippocampal sclerosis as an example.

 .. parsed-literal::